ariya/dekontaminasi/README.md

 This repository contains the tools necessary to build [dekontaminasi.com](https://dekontaminasi.com), an API service to get the latest COVID-19 development in Indonesia.

+Dekontaminasi.com serves as the data source for sites such as [KawalCovid19.id](https://kawalcovid19.id/) and [KabarVirus](https://kabarvirus.com).
 If you want to run your own COVID-19 API server, simply customize and tweak this repository and deploy the data accordingly!

 Currently, some available information includes (formatted as JSON):